 If you’ve been in a car accident caused by someone else it may be that the driver at fault simply wasn’t watching where he or she was going.
 Distracted driving, or engaging in any activity that diverts a driver’s attention from the primary task of driving, has reached epidemic levels in Massachusetts and throughout the U.S.

-In 2013, 3,154 people were killed and approximately 424,000 people were injured in motor vehicle crashes involving distracted drivers across our country, according to the National Highway Traffic Safety Administration.
+In 2013, 3,154 people were killed and approximately 424,000 people were injured in car collisions involving distracted drivers across our country, according to the National Highway Traffic Safety Administration.

 If the driver who caused the accident you were in was a distracted driver, a Boston car accident lawyer from Kelly & Soto Law can help you hold them accountable.
 Contact 1-800-LAW-GUYS today for a free initial consultation about your car accident claim.